Ranwud/noty_bot/README.md

 ## Description of config.yaml:

 * bot_token - The token of the Telegram bot.
 You can create a new bot using @BotFather and obtain its token.
-* period - This is the period when the bot will send notifications.
-The following values can be used: daily - every day, weekday - on weekdays, weekend - on weekends, or any day of the week.
+* period - The name of the notification.
+For example weekday, technical, special_important
 * start_time - The time when the notifications should start.
 It should be specified in square brackets and quotes.
 You can specify multiple start times.
 Example: start_time: ['00:00:00', '17:00:00'].
 * end_time - The time when the notifications should end.
 It should be specified in square brackets and quotes.
 You can specify multiple end times.
 Example: end_time: ['00:00:00', '17:00:00'].
 * days_of_week - The days of the week when the notifications should be sent.
 Where 0 represents Monday and 6 represents Sunday.
 This field is similar to the 'period' field.
 It is not necessary to include this field if the 'period' is set to daily.